Preventing auto crime

 Be advised: video footage captured by Baitcar technology of auto crime in progress contains strong language

-ICBC partners with local police initiatives in communities that have spikes in auto crime.
-When able, we help to fund steering wheel locks that police distribute to owners of vulnerable vehicles.
+ICBC partners with local police in communities that are seeing spikes in auto crime.
+When able, we help to fund steering wheel locks that police distribute to owners of older model vehicles being targeted by thieves.

 We also invest in community-based education and prevention activities led by local groups and volunteers, such as the Lock Out Auto Crime and Stolen Auto Recovery programs.